Manila Cruise Port Guide

 How do I get from the cruise terminal to Intramuros?

 The Manila South Harbor terminal is about 15 minutes from Intramuros by taxi or Grab.
-Taxis are cheap (around 150-200 pesos), but always insist on the meter or agree on a price beforehand.
+Taxis cost around 150-200 pesos ($3-4 USD), but always insist on the meter or agree on a price beforehand.
 Grab is more reliable and transparent.
+The Eva Macapagal terminal is slightly closer.
+Both routes are straightforward — your driver will know the way.

 Is Manila safe for cruise passengers?

-Focus on Intramuros: walk the walls, visit Fort Santiago and San Agustin Church, then head to Rizal Park.
-If time allows, the National Museum Complex (free admission) is world-class.
-A kalesa (horse-drawn carriage) tour of Intramuros is a wonderful way to see the highlights.
+Focus on Intramuros in the morning: walk the walls, visit Fort Santiago and San Agustin Church, then head to Rizal Park.
+If time allows, spend an hour at the National Museum Complex (free admission).
+In the afternoon, explore Binondo for street food, then catch the sunset at Manila Bay.
+A kalesa tour of Intramuros is a wonderful way to see the highlights if walking is difficult.

 Photo Gallery